 Next in the plan is to climb up new and old Lighthouses.
 They are stunning for photography and marvellous to see around from the top of them.
 The new lighthouse with a circular masonry tower made of natural stone was constructed in the 19th Century.
 Do you know that Mamallapuram was one of the oldest trading ports with foreigners and a 7th Century built old lighthouse is evidence?

 - Sea Shell Museum

 Next stop is at the optional Sea Shell Museum, which is the largest seashell museum in India.
 It houses over 40,000 specimens of rare and unique seashells, fossils, shark teeth and whale fins which offers visitors an amazing visual treat and a unique perspective.

-– “Last weekend gone for a one day tour to Mahabalipuram / Mamallapuram, an UNESCO Heritage Site, 7th Century Built monuments & temples.
+– “Last weekend I went for a one day tour to Mahabalipuram / Mamallapuram, an UNESCO Heritage Site, 7th Century Built monuments & temples.
 It was wonderfully organized by KeyTerns team Srini and Balaji.
 The trip was curated by Vijay, a young Archaeologist, who explained the Pallava kingdom history in-depth in an awesome way.
-Even though I have been to Mahabalipuram / Mamallapuram earlier, But this trip was quite different.
-It was highly informative and so entertaining, learned loads of historical information about the Pallava kingdom, Mythology and their mind-blowing architectural style.
-Thanks and kudos to Keyterns team.” – Bala (http://casualwalker.com/pallava-kingdoms-mahabalipuram-mamallapuram-tour/)
+Even though I have been to Mahabalipuram / Mamallapuram earlier, this trip was quite different.
+It was highly informative and so entertaining, and I learned loads of historical information about the Pallava kingdom, Mythology and their mind-blowing architectural style.
+Thanks and kudos to the Keyterns team.” – Bala (http://casualwalker.com/pallava-kingdoms-mahabalipuram-mamallapuram-tour/)